noopynolife/interestCalculatorIBM/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.

 ## Support

-For any questions, feedback, or support, please contact [your-email@example.com](mailto:your-email@example.com).

 Thank you for supporting our mission to empower individuals through financial literacy and transparency!